tinykite/botanic-romantic/_recipes/sweet-cicely-champagne.md

 3. Keep them at room temperature for 4-10 days, checking their taste along the way.
 4. Once it’s to your liking, you can pop it in the fridge to slow down the fermentation process.
 This refreshing beverage is a delight on its own and has an anise-y flavor with a little extra sweetness.
 5. Add a lemon slice and some ice, or why not some gin too?

-Note: Fermented drinks do contain a small percentage of alcohol and the longer you let them ferment, the higher the percentage.